HaiyanJia-Lehigh/HaiyanJia-Lehigh.github.io/README.md

 I am Haiyan Jia, an assitant professor in the Department of Journalism and Communication at Lehigh Unversity.

 I research about the social and psychological effects of communication technology, e.g., the Internet, social media, mobile devices, robots, etc. I teach courses on Data Journalism, Data Visualization, Data Storytelling, Media and Society, Communication Technology, and Health Communication.
 Please visit my [departmental webpage](https://journalism.cas2.lehigh.edu/content/haiyan-jia) to learn more about my work and teaching.

+I use this site mainly for my teaching of the data courses.

 ## Lehigh Enrollment 2017